Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Measurement of and triggers

-Discrimination of $\gamma$ and \pizero\ showers utilizes the transverse-shower shape measured by the BSMD.
-Although the opening angle for the two decay photons from a \pizero\ is small enough that they typically hit the same or neighboring towers, the resulting electromagnetic shower in the BSMD is broader than that of a single photon.
+Offline discrimination of $\gamma$ and \pizero\ showers utilizes the transverse-shower shape measured by the BSMD.
+In the \ETtrig\ range, the \pizero-decay opening angle is sufficiently small that the two photons are likely to hit the same tower, but broad enough that the transverse shower profile measured in the BSMD is distinguishable from that of a single photon.
+The threshold value of $\ETtrig=9$ GeV is optimal for identifying \pizero\ triggers, while the \pizero\ identification efficiency for $\ETtrig>20$ GeV is significantly lower.
+The threshold value of 9 GeV is large enough that there is significant recoil-jet yield, while providing sufficient dynamic range for the measurement of three bins in \ETtrig.

-Each BEMC tower subtends $\Delta\eta \times \Delta\phi = 0.05 \times 0.05$, and each set of 15 $\eta$ and 15 $\phi$ BSMD strips overlapping a BEMC tower subtends $\Delta\eta \times \Delta\phi = 0.1 \times 0.1$.
+Each BEMC tower subtends $\Delta\eta \times \Delta\phi = 0.05 \times 0.05$ and overlaps with 7.5 BSMD strips in $\eta$ and 7.5 BSMD strips in $\phi$.
 For the shower-shape analysis, BSMD $\eta$ and $\phi$ strips are clustered~\cite{STAR:2016jdz}, and clusters whose central strips overlap geometrically with the BEMC trigger tower are identified.
 The intersection of the central $\eta$ and $\phi$ BSMD strips in a cluster, determined by the strip with the largest energy relative to $\pm 7$ adjacent strips in both $\eta$ and $\phi$, localizes the centroid of the shower with spatial resolution of 0.007 radians.
 The BEMC tower overlapping the centroid is identified as the central tower of the cluster if it also has an energy of at least 6 GeV.
 If the shower centroid falls within 0.018 radians of the edge of the triggering tower, then the nearest tower is also included in the energy measurement.
 Charged-particle tracks are projected to the face of the BEMC, and trigger towers that contain the projection of a track with $\pT>2$ \gev\ are rejected.

 The shower shape is quantified by the Transverse Shower Profile (TSP), defined as $ \mathrm{TSP} = E_{\rm tower}/\sum_{i} e_{i} r_{i}^{1.5}$, where $E_{\rm tower}$ is the BEMC trigger-tower energy; $e_{i}$ is the energy of the $i$-th BSMD strip; $r_{i}$ is the distance between the $i$-th strip and the center of the cluster, and the sum runs over the 15 strips in $\eta$ and $\phi$ which define the BSMD cluster.
 The value of $r_i$ for the central strip is taken to be half the distance between strips.
 The value of the exponent, 1.5, was determined by optimizing $\gamma$/\pizero\ discrimination using a GEANT simulation~\cite{STAR:2016jdz}.